New-England-Weather-Balloon-Society/Tiny4FSK/README.md

 <summary>How do I change these values?</summary>
 If there is a prexisting number or value next to the name of the setting name, you can replace that value with the desired value (e.g. replace the "N0CALL" with your callsign in double quotes, "W0MXX").
 If there is no value next to the name, you need to comment out the setting to disable that functionality, or uncomment to enable that functionality (comments are defined by adding // at the start of the line).
 </details>

-### How do I get a Horus v2 ID?
-If you are going to fly your own payload using Horus Binary, you must get a payload ID allocated for your use.
-This can be done by  [submitting an issue](https://github.com/projecthorus/horusdemodlib/issues/new/choose) or a pull request to that repository, or e-mailing VK5QI: vk5qi@rfhead.net

-**Do not use the testing (4FSKTEST-V2) payload ID on an actual launch!
-(ID 256)**

 ## Upload the Code!
 Once code configuration is complete, you may plug in a standard data USB-C cable into the breakout board, select the port in Arduino IDE, and select the upload button (marked by an arrow at the top).
 You should select the Arduino Zero (Native USB Port) as the board name.